A scullery conjures up images of busy kitchen staff below stairs, preparing sumptuous meals for the resident family, Downton Park style.

 More space for washing and prepping

-A sink is a common feature in a scullery.
-Go for a deep, large design, such as a Butler Sink, that makes it a doddle to prepare fruit and veg before cooking, and washing up large pots, pans and oven dishes afterwards, without your main kitchen getting messy.
+In a scullery, as in most other kitchens, there is generally a sink.
+Sinks of all kinds are available according to today; such as a Butler Sink, which makes it a doddle to prepare fruit and veg before cooking, and washing up large pots, pans, and oven dishes afterwards, without your main kitchen getting messy.